 Spectacular Surfaces

 A sparkling surface of pavé set gems or expanses of textured metals allow for generous creativity.
 Cardillac's forged Iris ring or revolve earrings create a luxurious statement in gold.
-Sarah Herriot takes us to new heights with loops of gleaming gold in her Acrobat series.
 Other prime examples are Angela Hubel's Domino ring and H&D's Discus necklace - with 922 diamonds set on a platinum disc.
 What makes these designs truly statement is their ability to capture and reflect the light more broadly than a single line or gemstone.

 Opulent Styling